The Structure of Matter: The Basic Particle Model

 A particle model, which is assumed to be applicable for elementary particles, i.e. for

-explains - besides classical mechanics - phenomena which are normally contributed to relativity (SR and GR) and to quantum mechanics.
-The model will be called the "Basic Particle Model".
+explains - in additon to classical mechanics - phenomena which are normally attributed to relativity (SR and GR) and to quantum mechanics.
+The model is called the "Basic Particle Model".

 The following physical phenomena are consequences of this particle model